Minibeast/amongus-discord-bot/README.md

 - `!setcode` - Set the Among Us private game code (requires ownership)
 - `!deleteroom` - Deletes the room (requires ownership or manage server perms)
 - `!list` - Lists the users in the waiting list
+- `!room` - Returns the jump url for the original room message

 ### Dev Commands
 - `!dump` - Dumps the room information into a json file